There are a lot of options to send money to and from Thailand.

-But depending on your situation, the amount and if you have a Thai bank account or not, you might access to only a few of them.
+But depending on your situation, the amount to transfer, and if you have a Thai bank account or not, you might have access to only a few of them.

 That's why today we go through all the different options you have to send money TO and FROM Thailand to find what's the best one for you.

-Each method have their own pros and cons.
+Each method has its own pros and cons.

-But in order to keep it simple to compare them I will use 3 main factors that you need to keep an eye on when you need to send money abroad.
+But in order to keep it simple to compare them, I will focus on 3 main factors you need to keep an eye on when you need to send money abroad.